 Generally, a professional service-based company should aim for a billable rate above 80 percent.
 However, every industry has different benchmarks, so it’s essential to see the score in the context of your particular industry.

-If your scores are below the industry benchmark, you’re underutilizing your available resources and must optimize your billable utilization.
-On the other hand, if you’re significantly ahead of the average industry numbers, you’re overutilizing your resources, which might result in burnout and reduce employee productivity and efficiency in the long run.
+If your scores are below the industry benchmark, you’re underutilising your available resources and must optimise your billable utilisation.
+On the other hand, if you’re significantly ahead of the average industry numbers, you’re overutilising your resources, which might result in burnout and reduce employee productivity and efficiency in the long run.

 Although these two terms are commonly confused, they convey different aspects of your business.
-Resource utilization represents all the tasks and activities of your team, including non-billable hours.
-Billable utilization is a more specific metric representing the percentage of time your team spends on billable tasks and activities.
+Resource utilisation represents all the tasks and activities of your team, including non-billable hours.
+Billable utilisation is a more specific metric representing the percentage of time your team spends on billable tasks and activities.

-Calculating billable utilization is pretty straightforward.
+Calculating billable utilisation is pretty straightforward.
 You take the total number of billable hours and divide it by the total available hours, excluding things like holidays and non-billable activities.

-This percentage is then multiplied by 100 to get your billable utilization rate.
+This percentage is then multiplied by 100 to get your billable utilisation rate.

-Billable utilization = (billable hours / total available hours) x 100
+Billable utilisation = (billable hours / total available hours) x 100

-You can use the same formula to calculate the utilization of individual employees.
+You can use the same formula to calculate the utilisation of individual employees.